vruusmann/blog/_posts/2014-05-12-testing_pmml_applications.md

 CSV resources must have column identifiers (i.e. the header row), because the mapping between PMML fields and CSV data table columns is by name.
 In contrast, CSV resources must not have row identifiers, because the mapping between input and output CSV data table rows is by position.
 The field delimiter character is the comma.
 Missing field values are indicated by string constants "NA" or "N/A" (without quotes).

-Class `org.jpmml.evaluator.ArchiveBatch` loads resources from the current Java Archive (JAR) file.
+The class `org.jpmml.evaluator.ArchiveBatch` loads resources from the current Java Archive (JAR) file.
 A batch job is defined by a model identifier and a dataset identifier.
 These identifiers determine the locations of associated resources ("conventions over configuration"):

  * PMML. `/pmml/<model identifier><dataset identifier>.pmml`
  * Input CSV. `/csv/<dataset identifier>.csv`